-We will usually call all the work items tasks for simplicity, but they can be of any custom type, not only projects and tasks.
+We will often call all the work items tasks for simplicity, but they can be of any custom type, not only projects and tasks.

-So, each task can be of a specific type and some attributes can be set for it, in its edit window.
+So, each work can be of a specific type and some attributes can be set for it, in its edit window.